jangroth/aws-certification-notes/devops-engineer-professional.md

 all of the necessary tasks to create identical tables in these Regions and propagate ongoing data changes to all of them.
 * A **global table** is a collection of one or more replica tables, all owned by a single AWS account.
-* A **replica table** (or replica, for short) is a single DynamoDB table that functions as a part of a global table.
+* A **replica table** is a single DynamoDB table that functions as a part of a global table.
 Each replica stores the same set of data items.
 * When you create a DynamoDB global table, it consists of multiple replica tables (one per Region) that DynamoDB treats as a single unit.
 Every replica has the same table name and the same primary key schema.
 When an application writes data to a replica table in one Region, DynamoDB propagates the write to the other replica tables in the other AWS Regions automatically.
 * You can add replica tables to the global table so that it can be available in additional Regions.

 ---